Walkman100/YTVL/README.md

 is `z9Uz1icjwrM`.
 This ID is found in any Page's URL containing a video, even embedded ones.<a href="#ref1" title="Jump back to footnote 1 above.">↩</a>

 <a name="f-note-2" id="f-note-2">2</a>.
 As the page on [their website](https://www.youtube.com/feather_beta) says, "The "Feather" project is intended to serve YouTube video watch pages with the lowest latency possible.
 It achieves this by severely limiting the features available to the viewer and making use of advanced web techniques for reducing the total amount of bytes downloaded by the browser.
 It is a work in progress and may not work for all videos."
 Enable it [here](https://www.youtube.com/feather_beta).<a href="#ref2" title="Jump back to footnote 2">↩</a>

-Want to suggest a feature?
-====
-Go ahead!
-Anyone is welcome to submit a PR (Pull/Push Request) or an Issue as long as the feature/addition doesn't make the program file size significantly bigger, or increases the time it takes to start.
-Also, keep in mind the KISS principle (Keep It Simple, Stupid).
-Notice I haven't added a settings window because there are only three settings, and my application interface has space for those settings without it looking too cluttered.

-Future releases/ideas
-====
-`v1.4` will have a box/text that automatically loads and tells the title of the video ID entered, and a button to generate the embedded video HTML or BB code which will be copied to the clipboard.
-A context menu for when you right-click on any of the `outputs` buttons that allows you to generate the URL and copy it will also be in this release.

-`v1.5` will probably have buttons to open the download pages for FullRip.net; MP3, Video or Video(alternative); KeepVid e.t.c.

 What the Links & Flags do
 ====